carpentries/amy/docs/users_guide/index.md

 Select "New person" and enter in as much information as possible.
 At minimum a personal name is required.
 If the airport is not listed, it will need to be [added in](#adding-a-new-airport).

-The person's privacy settings can also be set here.
-The person's profile will display on The Carpentries website only if the consent box is checked.

 ![AMY add new person](images/amy_new_person.png)